fuentesmarlon/Slixmpp-Client/Readme.md

 ## Installation

 1. Clone Repository
+2. Install Requirements
-2. Run MAIN.PY
+3. Run main.py
-3. Follow the steps
+4. Enjoy

+We recommend you use a virtual enviroment to manage your libraries in order to have the best results.

 ## Libraries Needed.